 - Dash (DASH).
 Built with a focus on fast and anonymous transactions, Dash is widely traded on a variety of cryptocurrency exchanges.

-If cryptocurrencies can continue their push into the mainstream and achieve widespread acceptance, not only among consumers but also from governments around the world, this could mean good things for bitcoin.
-And if the scalability issues facing the bitcoin blockchain can be successfully overcome, there seems to be potential for future growth.
-As an example, in January 2018, hedge fund sentiment on bitcoin went bullish for the first time since the Commodity Futures Trading Commission (CFTC) began publishing reports on bitcoin positions.
+If cryptocurrencies can continue their push into the mainstream and achieve widespread acceptance, not only among consumers but also from governments around the world, this could mean good things for Bitcoin.
+And if the scalability issues facing the Bitcoin blockchain can be successfully overcome, there seems to be potential for future growth.